snet-al/baseknowledge_main/Engineering/QA/test case.md

 **Test data** refers to the input data or values required to execute the test case.
 For example, username and password are the test data to test the email login.

-**Expected result -** This field should define what you expect to see and is how you determine if the test passes or fails
+**Expected result -** This field should define what you expect to see and is how you determine if the test passes or fails.

 **Actual result -** This field should define what you is actual results so that you determine if the test passes or fails.